I began using a mini stepper machine for my main cardio exercise over three years ago after researching various options.

 I can work out wherever I want to with ease — leg strengthening exercise & cardio benefits in my hotel room anytime I feel like it.

-I did a detailed product-testing review on several mini-steppers here, and you can see that all of them are small & lightweight.
+I did a detailed product-testing review on several mini-steppers here on heydayDo, and you can see that all of them are small & lightweight.

-This is a very convenient feature compared to traditional stair machines, ellipticals, or treadmills.
+This is a very convenient feature compared to fitness equipment like traditional stair climbing machines, ellipticals, or treadmills.

 You can get a great workout without having to cough up a big chunk of real estate in your home to do it.